National Bank (Beattyville, KY)

 Cause Details

-Suspended with National Bank Examiner placed in charge by banking authorities.
+Suspended by authorities; National Bank Examiner H. Johnston placed in charge with deposits on hand.

 Newspaper Excerpt